IPsec async cryptography advanced setting - TCP traffic not passing through

 When I disable Async Crypto, I see 75Mbps consistently with PF disabled and 69Mbps with PF enabled (for some reason IPsec GCM is much slower than IPSec CBC).

 This is running the latest 2.4.5 snapshot.
 FYI - The SG-5100 had no issues with this on 2.4.4.

-#9 Updated by Paul Bucher 7 months ago
+#9 Updated by Paul Bucher about 1 year ago

 I'm seeing this bug occur on my SG-3100s when using one of the AES-GCM based algorithms for my IPSEC Phase2 with async crypto turned on.